All Products

 • Type: ARRAY<STRUCT<src: LONG, dst: LONG>>

-• Description: A collection of edges formed by connecting the node with the smallest ID in a bucket (the source node) to all other nodes in the bucket.
+• Description: An edge list where the node with the smallest ID in the bucket is the source node, connected to all other nodes in the bucket.

 Example: Deduplicate the fineweb-edu dataset

-This example demonstrates the process using the sample/10BT subset of the fineweb-edu open-source dataset.
+This example uses the sample/10BT subset of the open-source fineweb-edu dataset to demonstrate the process.

 image

-• minhash_lsh: This function splits each line of input text into a set of n-gram tokens and generates a fixed-length signature vector using the MinHash algorithm.
-The function then divides the signature into multiple bands based on the specified hash_ranges and calculates a hexadecimal-encoded hash value for each band.
-Finally, it returns an array of all band hash values.
+• minhash_lsh: This function splits each line of input text into a set of n-gram tokens and generates a fixed-length signature vector by using the MinHash algorithm.
+It then divides the signature into multiple bands based on the specified hash_ranges, calculates a hexadecimal-encoded hash value for each band, and finally returns an array of the hash values for all bands.

 Supported versions